geoffreyporto/resume/README.md

 * **Co-Founder of Lean-101.com Startup \(2016-present\)**

+  * We are building a marketplace of Android/IOS Apps for supporting our friends engineers in their lean manufacturing process and measurement quality.

   * Working in the initial phase for discovery our business model canvas \(Design Thinking\).

   * Launched the web portal.

   * I'm coding a web app front-end for the platform administrador using Google Angular 4\(Typscript\)/React web components